grapefruitzinnia/i-requested-my-letters-for-tri-i-and-bme--these-will-be-in-very-soon/README.md

 third one will go in the next week or so, they said it will

-* tri-i: finish by ~nov 12~ a little busy with other things, i'll finish by 11/19/23 latest
+* tri-i: finish by ~nov 12~ a little busy with other things, i'll finish by 11/19/23 latest -- finished will submit tomorrow morning

 * bme: finish by dec 3